-FPLS & FELE Standards TASK 2 RUBRIC Exemplary Satisfactory Emerging Unsatisfactory Did not Submit The student The student The student The student does Failed clearly identifies identifies and identifies and not identify or to and evaluates two evaluates at least evaluates at least evaluate at least submit, or more effective one professional one professional one professional or professional learning learning learning failed to learning opportunity that: opportunity, but it opportunity that: submit opportunities that: focus on student does not: focuses on student on time focus on student performance as it focus on student performance as it performance as it relates to a performance as it relates to a FELE relates to a school's goals and relates to a school's goals and skill 2.2.1; school's goals and objectives as school's goals and objectives as , J stated in the objectives as stated in the stated in the School stated in the School FPLS School Improvement Plan Improvement Plan Improvement Plan and that create Improvement Plan and that create 1.2.b; 1.2.d and that create deliver rigorous, and that create delivers rigorous, deliver rigorous, differentiated, and deliver rigorous, differentiated, and differentiated, and culturally relevant differentiated, and culturally relevant culturally relevant instruction. culturally relevant instruction. instruction. enhance leadership instruction. enhances enhance practices and align enhance leadership leadership leadership with school needs. practices and align practices and align practices and align with school needs. with school needs.
+FPLS S & FELE Standar rds TASK 2 RUBF RIC Exemplary Satisfactory Emerging Unsatisfactory Did not Submit The student The student The student The student does Failed clearly identifies identifies and identifies and not identify or to and evaluates two evaluates at least evaluates at least evaluate at least submit, or more effective one professional one professional one professional or professional learning learning learning failed to learning opportunity that: opportunity, but it opportunity that: submit opportunities that: focus on student does not: focuses on student on time focus on student performance as it focus on student performance as it performance as it relates to a performance as it relates to a FELE relates to a school's goals and relates to a school's goals and skill 2.2.1; school's goals and objectives as school's goals and objectives as 2.2.5; 2.4.3 objectives as stated in the objectives as stated in the stated in the School stated in the School Improvement Plan Improvement Plan Improvement Plan and that create Improvement Plan and that create 1.2.b; 1.2.d and that create deliver rigorous, and that create delivers rigorous, deliver rigorous, differentiated, and deliver rigorous, differentiated, and differentiated, and culturally relevant culturally relevant instruction. culturally relevant instruction. instruction. enhance leadership instruction. enhances enhance practices and align enhance leadership leadership leadership with school needs. practices and align practices and align with school needs. with school needs. with school needs.

-FPLS & FELE Standards TASK 2 RUBRIC Exemplary Satisfactory Emerging Unsatisfactory Did not Submit The student The student The student The student does Failed clearly somewhat demonstrates a not demonstrate an to demonstrates a demonstrates an weak understanding of submit, clear understanding of understanding of the need for or understanding of the need for the need for failed to the need for sustainable and sustainable and supportive submit sustainable and supportive supportive relationships on time supportive relationships relationships between school FELE relationships between school between school leaders, faculty, skill 2.4.4 between school leaders, faculty, leaders, faculty, and staff by leaders, faculty, and staff by and staff by poorly omitting effective FPLS and staff by creating and creating and processes that 3.7.e; creating and implementing implementing support 1.2.a; implementing effective processes effective processes collaboration effective processes that support that support when developing collaboration collaboration the School collaboration when developing when developing Improvement when developing the School the School Plan.
-Improvement Improvement Improvement Plan.
+FPLS & FELE Standards TASK 2 RUBRIC Exemplary Satisfactory Emerging Unsatisfactory Did not Submit The student The student The student The student does Failed clearly somewhat demonstrates a not demonstrate an to demonstrates a demonstrates an weak understanding of submit, clear understanding of understanding of the need for or understanding of the need for the need for sustainable and failed to the need for sustainable and sustainable and supportive submit sustainable and supportive supportive relationships on time supportive relationships relationships between school FELE relationships between school between school leaders, faculty, skill 2.4.4 between school leaders, faculty, leaders, faculty, and staff by leaders, faculty, and staff by and staff by poorly omitting effective FPLS and staff by creating and creating and processes that 3.7.e; creating and implementing implementing support 1.2.a; implementing effective processes effective processes collaboration effective processes that support that support when developing that support collaboration collaboration the School collaboration when developing when developing Improvement when developing the School the School Plan. the School Improvement Improvement Improvement Plan.
 Plan.
 Plan.
-The student The student The student The student does Failed effectively somewhat partially analyzes not analyze or to analyzes and effectively and evaluates evaluate decisions submit, evaluates analyzes and decisions made in made in the or decisions made in evaluates the School School failed to the School decisions made in Improvement Plan Improvement Plan submit FELE Improvement Plan the School process for process for on time skill 3.1.1; process for Improvement Plan effectiveness, effectiveness, 3.1.2 effectiveness, process for equity, intended equity, intended equity, intended effectiveness, and actual and actual and actual equity, intended outcome; outcome; 3.6.a ; outcome; and actual implements implements implements outcome; follow-up actions; - follow-up actions; , , , , , , , , , , , , , , , , , , , - using the problem- using the problem- solving process U 1 using the problem- U 1 and revises as needed. needed. needed. and revises as needed.
+The student The student The student The student does Failed effectively somewhat partially analyzes not analyze or to analyzes and effectively and evaluates evaluate decisions submit, evaluates analyzes and decisions made in made in the or decisions made in evaluates the School School failed to the School decisions made in Improvement Plan Improvement Plan submit FELE Improvement Plan the School process for process for on time skill 3.1.1; process for Improvement Plan effectiveness, effectiveness, 3.1.2 effectiveness, process for equity, intended equity, intended equity, intended effectiveness, and actual and actual FPLS and actual equity, intended outcome; outcome; 3.6.a; outcome; and actual implements implements 3.6.b; 3.6.c implements outcome; follow-up actions; follow-up actions; follow-up actions; implements using the problem- using the problem- using the problem- solving process solving process using the problem- and revises as and revises as and revises as needed. needed. needed. and revises as needed.